steemit/smt-whitepaper/smt-manual/manual.md

 This token-unit contains 6 ALPHA-satoshis, or 0.0006 ALPHA (if ALPHA has 4 decimal places).

 Next we define the *unit ratio* as the relative rate at which `token_unit` are issued as `steem_unit` are contributed.
 So to match the specification of 6 ALPHA per 1 STEEM, we need to issue 1000 ALPHA-units per STEEM-unit.
 Therefore the unit ratio of this ICO is 1000.
 This unit ratio is placed in the `min_unit_ratio` and `max_unit_ratio` fields of the `smt_capped_generation_policy` data structure:

 ```
 min_unit_ratio = 1000
 max_unit_ratio = 1000
 ```

 A special account name, `$from`, represents the contributor.
 Also supported is `$from.vesting`, which represents the vesting balance of the `$from` account.

 #### Why unit ratios?

 Why does the blockchain use unit ratios, rather than simply specifying prices?

 The answer is that it is possible to write ICO definitions for which price is ill-defined.
 For example:

-- `"$from"` does not occur in `token_unit`
+- `"$from"` does not occur in `token_unit`.
-- `"$from"` occurs in both `token_unit` and `steem_unit`
+- `"$from"` occurs in both `token_unit` and `steem_unit`.
-- A combination of `"$from"` and `"$from.vesting"` occurs
+- A combination of `"$from"` and `"$from.vesting"` occurs.
-- Future expansion allows new special accounts
+- Future expansion allows new special accounts.

 All of these ICO definitions have a unit ratio, but defining a single quantity to call "price" is complicated or impossible for ICO's like these.

 #### UI treatment of unit ratios

 As a consequence of the above, the concept of "ICO price" is purely a UI-level concept.
-UI's which provide a ICO price should do the following:
+UI's which provide an ICO price should do the following:

-- Document the precise definition of "price" provided by the UI
+- Document the precise definition of "price" provided by the UI.
-- Be well-behaved for pathological input like above
+- Be well-behaved for pathological input like above.
-- Have a button for switching between a unit ratio display and price display
+- Have a button for switching between a unit ratio display and price display.

 #### Hidden cap FAQ

 - Q: Should my ICO have a cap?
 - A: Some set of people stay away from uncapped ICO's due to perceived "greed", or want a guaranteed lower bound on the percentage of the ICO their contribution will buy.
 If you want this set of people to participate, use a cap.

 - Q: Should my cap be hidden?
 - A: Some people like the transparency and certainty of a public cap.
 Other people think a hidden cap creates excitement and builds demand.
 One possible compromise is to publish the previous and next power of 10, for example "this ICO's cap is between 1 million and 10 million STEEM."

 - Q: How do I disable the cap?
 - A: Set it so that the cap would occur above `STEEM_MAX_SHARE_SUPPLY`.